-- 1. Acceptance as a regular student at Golden West College. - 2.
-Graduation from an accredited high school or the equivalent. - 3.
-Completion of 12 college units with GPA of at least 2.0. - 4.
-Qualifying test scores on the college placement test in English and Math. - 5.
+- Acceptance as a regular student at Golden West College including meeting all program academic and other requirements. - 2.
+Completion of 12 college units with GPA of at least 2.0. - 3.
+Qualifying test scores on the college placement test in English and Math. - 4.
 Evidence of physical and emotional fitness by medical examination.